MHH-RCUG/sc-analysis/README.md

 [Installation](docs/...)
 [Running the workflow](docs/...)

+The folder also contains some handout-scripts for subsequent data investigation and visualiation in RStudio on local computers with less computational power.
+These scripts are specifically useful and designed to generate plot for publications tailored to the user's preferences, such as color scheme or size.

 # Credits
 <a name="credits"/>

 The workflow is based on the scrnaseq workflow (status May 4, 2022; Code on Zenodo: https://zenodo.org/record/7849063) developed by [Katrin Sameith](https://github.com/ktrns) and [Andreas Petzold](https://github.com/andpet0101) at the [Dresden-concept Genome Center (Dresden, Germany)](https://genomecenter.tu-dresden.de/about-us).
 The workflow is based on the [Seurat](https://satijalab.org/seurat/) package and the vignettes were used as templates.
+Further packages and vignettes utilized for generating downstream analysis modules include [Liana](https://saezlab.github.io/liana/articles/liana_tutorial.html), [Clustifyr](https://rnabioco.github.io/clustifyr/articles/clustifyR.html), [clustree](https://cran.r-project.org/web/packages/clustree/vignettes/clustree.html), and [SingleR](https://www.bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html).
 Many thanks to all who have contributed.